 - 3.2.2.2 Red Flag Warning.
-A Red Flag Warning is used to warn of an impending, or occurring Red Flag Event.
-Its issuance denotes a high degree of confidence that weather and fuel conditions consistent with local Red Flag Event criteria will occur in 24 hours or less.
+A RFW warns of an impending, or occurring Red Flag Event.
+Its issuance denotes a high degree of confidence that weather and fuel conditions consistent with local Red Flag Event criteria will occur in 48 hours or less.
+Longer lead times are encouraged when confidence is very high or the fire danger situation is critical.
 Forecasters can issue the warning for all or selected portions within a fire weather zone. - 3.2.3 Issuance Time.
-Fire Weather Watches/Red Flag Warnings are issued on an event-driven basis when agreed upon criteria are met. - 3.2.4 Valid Time.
-A Fire Weather Watch or Red Flag Warning is valid from the time critical fire weather conditions are expected to commence (event start time) until the time when the same conditions are expected to end (event expiration time).
-When the event start time precedes the issuance of the Red Flag Warning, the beginning of the Valid Time period is simply the issuance time.
-For Red Flag Warnings involving a duration factor (i.e. wind exceeding a threshold for 3 hours or more), the product valid time will begin at the expected onset (i.e. first observation) of critical conditions.
-Lead time verification will be defined using the first observation where the Red Flag Warning criteria is satisfied.
-See 10-1601 for verification details.
+Fire Weather Watches/RFWs are issued on an event-driven basis when agreed upon criteria are met. - 3.2.4 Valid Time.
+A Fire Weather Watch or RFW is valid from the time critical fire weather conditions are expected to commence (event start time) until the time when the same conditions are expected to end (event expiration time).
+When the event start time precedes the issuance of the RFW, the beginning of the Valid Time period is simply the issuance time.
+For RFWs involving a duration factor (i.e. wind exceeding a threshold for 3 hours or more), the product valid time will begin at the expected onset (i.e. first observation) of critical conditions (see 10-1601 for verification details).